How to Deal With Broken Luggage

 Sometimes it’s just the suitcase giving up the ghost after a long, hard life, or sometimes it gets damaged during a flight.
 If that’s the case, you can claim compensation from your airline or insurer.

-Before you throw the whole suitcase away in anger and head out to buy a new one—with negative connotations for both your bank balance and the environment— you may want to consider some ways to salvage the situation and keep your bag going for a little longer, or give it an entirely new lease of life.
+Before you throw the whole suitcase away in anger and head out to buy a new one—with negative implications for both your bank balance and the environment— you may want to consider ways to salvage the situation and keep your bag going for a little longer, or give it an entirely new lease of life.

-Whether you can fix the problem or not will depend on what’s gone wrong.
+Whether you can fix the problem or not will depend on what’s gone wrong with the bag.

 Some of these fixes are semi-permanent and will help extend the life of your bag, but some will just tide you over for long enough to get you home so you have time to think more carefully about your replacement purchase.

 Read on for my handy guide to dealing with your broken luggage, depending on the specific problem you’re experiencing.

-A suitcase is pretty much useless if the zipper gives up.
-Thankfully, there are plenty of little hacks you can use to fix it, whether the zipper is stuck, the teeth won’t close, or the pull has broken off.
+A suitcase is pretty much useless if its zipper gives up.
+Thankfully, there are plenty of little hacks you can use to fix it, whether the zipper is stuck, the teeth won’t close, or the pull has broken clean off.

 Check out this Life Hacker article for an easy-to-follow guide.
-It focuses on problems with clothes, but the DIY fixes work wonderfully for suitcase zips too, such as using a graphite pencil as a lubricant for the zip or replacing a pull with a paperclip.
+It focuses on problems with clothes, but the DIY fixes work wonderfully for suitcase zips too.
+It includes handy ideas such as using a graphite pencil as a lubricant for the zip or replacing a pull with a paperclip.

-If the two sides won’t knit together, you’ll probably find that one tooth is bent, which can be put back in place with a pair of pliers.
+If the two sides won’t knit together, you’ll probably find that one tooth is bent, which can be eased back into place with a pair of pliers.